saunakd/CISCO-PACKET-TRACER-PROJECT-SIMULATION/README.md

 ## Project Overview

-This repository contains a Cisco Packet Tracer simulation (`topo.pkt`) of a small-to-medium scale enterprise network.
+This repository contains a Cisco Packet Tracer simulation (`networking.pkt`) of a small-to-medium scale enterprise network.
 It showcases:

 * Network topology design across multiple departments
 * Router and switch configurations